Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/c_cft_introduction_vms/Installation/_index.md

 1. Define the groups that can connect to Transfer CFT.

-    ****WARNING**** The following restrictions apply when using Transfer CFT in a multi- node architecture.
+    ****WARNING**** The following restrictions apply when using Transfer CFT in a multi-node architecture.
 The Transfer CFT user must be available on all machines where you are installing Transfer CFT, and have the same group number and user ID.

     ```
     For each user group that connects to Transfer CFT via CFTUTIL, COPILOT or